If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused pyramid area.

-This is an unused area in the Pyramid Area of Adventurers' Island, after the Snake Pursuit but before Desert Speedster/Fishing.
-If you get the camera at the right angle, you can see inside the pyramid revealing an unused area.
-It's a small hallway with four pillars and a room with a coffin at the end.
-The hallway is just behind the pyramid's door, which is more of a decoration rather than a real door since it never opens up.
+This is an unused section in the Pyramid area of Adventurers' Island.
+It is after the Snake Pursuit, but before Desert Speedster and Fishing.
+If you get the camera at the right angle, you can see inside the pyramid, revealing the unused area.
+It's a small hallway leading to a room with four pillars and an opened sarcophagus at the end.
+The hallway is just behind the pyramid's door, which is more of a decoration rather than a real door, since it never opens.

-Through the methods shown in the video, you can get inside it, the area is pretty much empty though.
+Through the method shown in the video, you can get into the room and walk around, as there is collision everywhere, but it shows nothing more than can already be seen from clipping the camera through the terrain.
 It's unknown what it was going to be used for.

 Unused Music